 Crispy Liver Chips or Heart Chips

 Another option for liver (as well as heart) are the meat chips from Carnivore Crisps.
 They are sourced from grass-fed cows, sliced super thin, seasoned only with Redmond real salt, then dehydrated to a crisp at a low temp.
 It’s not like jerky; they are not chewy.
 These are super crispy!
 I’ve tried many of their crisps and certainly the steak chips are more enjoyable than the organ meats, but the organ meats aren’t bad!
 The heart has a milder flavor than the liver, if you’re concerned about the flavor.
 Use code Lily10 at checkout for a discount.
+According to the company, a 1.5 oz bag of liver crisps contains the equivalent of 5 to 5.5 oz of fresh liver (this little tidbit of info may come in handy when estimating your weekly liver consumption).

 I’m all for actually eating organ meats, but for some people, the flavor or yuck factor is just too much.
 Nowadays there are many brands of desiccated liver and organ meats available.
 I personally choose to consume liver rather than take it in capsules (it’s SO much less expensive that way and I have grown to like the richness of flavor that “hidden liver” adds to recipes), but if you’re not up for that, desiccated liver is certainly an option.
 I prefer brands that source from grass-fed/pasture-raised animals and have independent lab testing to assure quality and purity.